naydeenmonzon/python-challenge/README.md

 ## PyBank

 In this challenge, I am tasked with creating a Python script for analyzing the financial records of your company.
-I will give a set of financial data called budget_data.csv.
+With a set of financial data called budget_data.csv.
 The dataset is composed of two columns: Date and Profit/Losses.
-(Thankfully, my company has rather lax standards for accounting so the records are simple.)
+(Thankfully, the company has rather lax standards for accounting so the records are simple.)

 My task is to create a Python script that analyzes the records to calculate each of the following:
 * The total number of months included in the dataset